-FACT: Pennsylvania recognizes two types of Advance Directives: Living Wills and Durable Powers of Attorney for Healthcare.
+FACT: Pennsylvania recognizes two types of Advance Directives: a Living Will and Durable Power of Attorney for Healthcare (DPOA-HC).
+Other names are Health Care Agent or Surrogate Decision Maker.

-FACT: The attending physician and other health care providers must comply with the instructions for life sustaining procedures contained when the directive takes effect, or make every reasonable effort to have the patient transferred to another physician or healthcare provider who will comply with the instructions after the patient's surrogate, healthcare agent or health care representative is informed about such decision.
+FACT: The treating and other health care providers must comply with the instructions for life sustaining procedures contained when the directive takes effect, or make every reasonable effort to have the patient transferred to another physician or healthcare provider who will comply with the instructions after the patient's surrogate, healthcare agent or health care representative is informed about such decision.
 If the patient is competent when the attending physician or health care provider receives the directive, that physician or provider must inform the patient if the physician or provider cannot, in good conscience, comply with the directive, or if the policies of the provider preclude such compliance.